German lawmakers rip ECB over corporate bonds report

 The report on Tuesday, citing several sources familiar with the central bank's thinking, said the ECB could decide as soon as December to go ahead with corporate bond buys on the secondary market, with a view to starting the purchases early next year.

-The move would widen out the private-sector asset-buying program that it began on Monday in the hopes of encouraging more lending to businesses in the faltering euro zone economy.
+The move would widen out the private-sector asset-buying programme that it began on Monday in the hopes of encouraging more lending to businesses in the faltering euro zone economy.

-"With its purchase programs, the ECB is taking unforeseeable risks onto its balance sheet," said Norbert Barthle, a veteran lawmaker for Merkel's Christian Democrats (CDU) who sits on the Bundestag's budget committee.
+"With its purchase programmes, the ECB is taking unforeseeable risks onto its balance sheet," said Norbert Barthle, a veteran lawmaker for Merkel's Christian Democrats (CDU) who sits on the Bundestag's budget committee.

 The ECB should focus on its main target of price stability and refrain from more "dubious measures" to boost the economy, Barthle warned.